build-on-aws/content/posts/good-places-to-start-your-devops-journey/index.md

 date: 2023-03-30
 ---

-# Good Places to Start Your DevOps Journey
 The IT industry is always evolving, offering new opportunities.
 One job title in particular has received a lot of attention in the past few years: DevOps Engineer.

 Until 5 years ago I knew nothing about DevOps.
 I have a technical background, but until 2018 my job was to plan and design microwave transmission networks.
 That changed while I was working for one of my previous companies.
 The project I was working on had come to an end, and I had to find a new position at the same company.
 Among other roles I'd discovered "DevOps Engineer", and I was curious to learn more about it.
 I talked with the manager and I was told to learn a bit of programming and scripting, and to brush up on databases.
 Then I did a technical interview and soon after became a DevOps Engineer.
 This was how my IT career started.